Cognizant-RDMAI/Open-Anomaly-Detection-Model/INSTALL.md

 This installs all dependencies required for:

-time-series decomposition
+- Time-series decomposition
-anomaly detection
+- Anomaly detection
-clustering
-visualization
+- Clustering
+- Visualization
-Jupyter Notebook execution
+- Jupyter Notebook execution
-Dataset Structure and Input Format
+- Dataset Structure and Input Format

-Input data can be provided either:
+Input data can be provided:
-- via an API callable returning JSON, or
 - as CSV files stored locally

 Expected directory structure: